jeliasson/redwoodjs-on-kubernetes/README.md

 Hi all 👋

 After seeing some posts about self-hosting on [Heroku](https://community.redwoodjs.com/t/self-host-on-heroku/1765) and [Render](https://community.redwoodjs.com/t/using-render-com-instead-of-netlify-and-heroku/728/4) I got inspired to finally take a swing at writing about **Self-hosting RedwoodJS on Kubernetes**.
-If you are a serverfull person that likes to get your hands dirty with Docker, Kubernetes (and some neat tools around this) and GitHub Actions - this read might be just for you.
+If you are a serverfull person that likes to get your hands dirty with Docker, Kubernetes (with some neat tools around this) and GitHub Actions - this read might be just for you.
+Head's up tho; It's quite a lot of config. 🤓

-Heads up; While this is a working implementation that currently supports a production application (maybe a future #show-tell), it leaves some decisions to make on your part.
+Also; While this is a working implementation that currently supports a production application (maybe a future #show-tell), it leaves some decisions to make on your part.
 That being said, let me know if you want to elaborate on some topics and I'm definitely open to make this implementation better.

 ### Table of Contents